 About Cascade Conducting

-Cascade Conducting was conceived by Paula Nava Madrigal and Teo Benson in 2017 and is officially a project of the Ballard Civic Orchestra, a non-profit organization whose fiscal sponsor is the Whidbey Island Waldorf School.
-Nava Madrigal, who moved to Seattle from Guadalajara, Mexico in 2014, is the conductor and music director of the Ballard Civic Orchestra and a continuing student of conducting, attending conducting workshops around the world.
-Benson is the concertmaster of the Ballard Civic Orchestra, and a violinist in Symphony Tacoma, where Sarah Ioannides is music director.
+Cascade Conducting was conceived by Paula Madrigal and Teo Benson in 2017 and is officially a program of Orquesta Northwest, a 501(c)3 non-profit.
+Madrigal, who moved to Seattle from Guadalajara, Mexico in 2014, is artistic director of Orquesta Northwest and conductor of the Ballard Civic Orchestra– a symphony orchestra in Seattle, and an official program of Orquesta Northwest.
+Benson is the concertmaster of the Ballard Civic Orchestra, and a violinist in Symphony Tacoma, where maestro Sarah Ioannides is music director.
+He is also the executive director of Orquesta Northwest.

 Inspired by her conducting and her passion for music, Cascade Conducting was truly formed upon receipt of the knowledge that Ioannides was enthusiastic about the prospect of teaching the masterclass.
 Ioannides is considered one of the top conductors in the Pacific Northwest and one of the top 20 female conductors worldwide.